evangower/evangower/README.md

 ### Hi 👋🏻

-My name is Evan, and I'm a student currenlty taking the Google Digital Marketing and E-commerce class on Coursera and developing my skills in R programming.
+My name is Evan, and I'm a student currently taking the Google Digital Marketing and E-commerce class on Coursera and developing my skills in R programming.

 I am very detail oriented and passionate about diving into numbers, figuring out what insights come from the data at hand using spreadsheets and R.